Chipembi Girls Champion Climate Smart Agriculture

 By Linda Mupemo

-In the heart of Chisamba District in Central Province is Chipembi Girls’ Secondary School, a learning institution well known for being the first ever Girls’ Secondary School in Zambia.
+Located 28 kilometers away from Chisamba Central Business District, the school is well known for being the first ever Girls’ Secondary School in Zambia.

-Apart from being the pioneer of girl child education in the country, the school has farmed its way to stardom through its agricultural activities.
+Apart from being the pioneer of girl child education in the country, the school has gained popularity for its sustainable agricultural activities.

 President Hakainde Hichilema presents Chipembi Girls Secondary School Head Teacher Albert Chituka with the Overall Champion in Beef Production Award at the 2023 Agriculture and Commercial show.
 Far left is Ngelenge Maliti, a pupil.
 Picture courtesy of Chipembi Girls' School Library.